47degrees/org/README.md

 #### SASS compilation

-For compiling the SASS styles into CSS, run the following command at the root of the directory:
+For compiling the SASS styles into CSS you can run the following command at the root of the directory:

-    sass sass/style.scss:resources/public/css/style.css

-If you want sass to be automatically recompiled when modifying .scss files add the `--watch` flag:

-    sass --watch sass/style.scss:resources/public/css/style.css
+    sassc sass/style.scss > resources/public/css/style.css

 ## License